How does Audible work? Here’s All You Need to Know in 2019

 Audible is a producer and seller of spoken audio entertainment, information, and educational programming on the Internet.

-It is a subsidiary of Amazon and the world’s largest producer of digital audiobooks with over 200,000 best-selling audiobooks, radio and TV programs, and audio subscriptions to popular magazines and newspapers.
+It is a subsidiary of Amazon and the world’s largest producer of digital audiobooks with over 400,000 top audiobooks, podcasts, radio and TV programs, and audio subscriptions to popular magazines and newspapers.